Frequently asked questions about working at Council

 Can I apply for more than one job at a time?

 Absolutely, there are no limits on the number of jobs you can apply for.
-You can keep track of your applications and check their progress via your profile screen.
+You can keep track of your applications and check their progress via your candidate profile screen.

 How will I receive a response on my application?

-You will receive an automated email when your application or registration of interest is received and ongoing notifications informing you of the status of your application.
+You will receive an automated email when your application is received and ongoing notifications informing you of the status of your application.
 These notifications may be filtered by your email provider into a ‘Junk folder’ – be sure to check this after you have applied for a position and add the notification email address to your safe list.
 We will attempt to contact you by telephone to arrange any interviews.
 If we are unable to contact you by phone, we may try to contact you via email.

 How can I see which jobs I have applied for?

 When you submit your application, a confirmation screen will appear.

 You can also log in to your account and check your application status:

 - Go into 'Jobs applied' - the status should read 'we are currently reviewing applications'.